hippos-man/My-profile/README.md

 # hippos-man.github.io
-This is my profile page to explain who I am.
+This is my profile page to introduce myself.
 # What I learned
 - Build profile page with HTML, CSS and JS
 - Publish website with Github pages